xeraa/vagrant-elastic-stack/readme.md

+## Credentials

+If you have added X-Pack (by running `ansible-playbook /elastic-stack/6_add-xpack.yml` or `/elastic-stack/all.sh`) you will need to login into Kibana with the default credentials — username `elastic` and password `changeme`.

+Metricbeat and Logstash are configured with the same credentials automatically.

 ## Generate test data

 You can use */opt/injector-5.0.jar* to generate test data in the `person` index.
 To generate 100,000 documents in batches of 1,000 run the following command: